Certificate of Sponsorship (COS)

 2. Select "Defined CoS" from Workers screen

-3. Enter employment details including job title, salary, and start date
+3. Enter employment details (job title, salary, and start date)

 For Undefined CoS Assignment:

-1. Access "Create and Assign" function in SMS (requires available allocation)
+1. Go to "Create and Assign" in SMS (if allocation available )

 2. If allocation is insufficient, request increase through SMS